 A special feature about Switzerland’s membership to the IHRA can be summarized as follows: “Switzerland was the first country to establish a national IHRA advisory group, by bringing together representatives from teachers’ associations, Jewish NGOs, Sinti and Roma organizations, governmental departments and universities.
 The underlying idea was to promote the implementation of the Stockholm Declaration and the goals of the IHRA in civil society.
 This combined top-down/bottom-up approach turned out to be particularly successful in a multilingual and federalist country.
 Teamwork and diversity are Switzerland’s strengths.”
 (IHRA Booklet on 15th Anniversary of the Stockholm Declaration)

 The Holocaust is a mandatory topic in Swiss schools.
 The Cantonal education departments (CDPE) are committed to implementing the guidelines and to reaching the goals defined by the Cantonal teaching curricula.

 The Holocaust as the murder of the Jews of Europe by the Nazi regime and its collaborators during the Second World War is taught within the context of history teaching and civic education.
 Aspects of the Holocaust and the Roma genocide are also addressed in social science, religious studies and literature.

-At the primary and secondary school level (ages 7-16) the teaching of Holocaust remembrance is taught within the frame of the Second World War and oriented toward the goals of civic and citizen education, and aims to help students become active and responsible citizens.
+At the primary and secondary school level (ages 7-16) the teaching of Holocaust remembrance is taught within the frame of the Second World War.

 In 2008 in Geneva, over 500 guests attended a national ceremony honoring the Swiss Righteous among the Nations (approximately 60 women and men).
 This commemoration was the first of its kind in Switzerland, and it was performed in the presence of the President of the Swiss Confederation.